33 High-Protein Dinners

 - In a large bowl, toss chicken with 1 tbsp olive oil, chili powder, cumin, paprika, garlic powder, and salt.

-- Heat the remaining olive oil in a large skillet over medium-high.
+- Heat the remaining olive oil in a large skillet over medium-high heat.
 Add chicken, cook until golden and cooked through (about 5–7 minutes).
 Remove and set aside.

 - In the same skillet, add peppers and onions, sauté until slightly charred and tender (about 4–5 minutes).